FMIG Manual

 Follow Up

-The FMIG coordinator is responsible for cleaning up the cart when the students return it in the afternoon.
+Coffee Cart leaders are responsible for returning and cleaning up the cart in the afternoon.

 National Primary Care Week (NPCW)